UCI-HyperXite/inverter-control/README.md

 If errors occur, try restarting your terminal and then running the commands again.

+**For Windows devices, the `.vscode/` directory should automatically allow you to press the Build button that will do the above.**

 ## Running the Code

 Now that the UF2 file has been generated, connect the Pico to your computer